-There are numerous definitions of CI in contemporary practice and scholarship.
+Numerous definitions of CI exist in contemporary practice and scholarship.
 Our current sense is that no single definition of CI is likely to be precise and universally accepted.
-As such, CI is generally viewed as the process by which organizations gather actionable information about competitors and the competitive environment and, ideally, apply it to their planning processes and decision-making in order to improve their enterprise's performance.
+As such, we view CI in this book as the process by which organizations gather actionable information about competitors and the competitive environment and, ideally, apply it to their planning processes and decision-making in order to improve their enterprise’s performance.
 CI links signals, events, perceptions, and data into discernible patterns and trends concerning the business and competitive environment.
-CI can be simple scanning, such as analyzing a company's annual report and other public documents, or elaborate, such as performing a fully digitized war gaming exercise.7
+CI can be simple scanning, such as analyzing a company’s annual report and other public documents, or elaborate, such as performing a fully digitized, multi-day, war-gaming exercise.6

 One way to understand CI is to view it as a progression from raw inputs to finished outputs.
 In this perspective, CI begins with scattered bits of raw, basic data.
 This raw material is then organized by CI practitioners and becomes information.
 Information becomes intelligence when it is placed into a format useful to a decision-maker’s unique or critical intelligence needs (CINs).
 Intelligence is therefore information that is analyzed, interpreted, and infused with developed implications—the basic focus of this book.
 Using this lens, CI is the refined intelligence product produced by an analyst that meets a decision-maker’s unique needs for understanding a competitive aspect of the internal and/or external environment.
 Effective CI helps the decision-maker make a better decision!